 - 10. Type ScholarFund:Amount.1 in the first cell (the Field cell) of the empty column, being sure to include the colon between ScholarFund and Amount. - 11.
-Tap Enter to complete the calculated field, and if necessary, widen the column so you can see the entire calculated field. - 12.
-If the Property Sheet is not open, right-click anywhere in your calculated field column and choose Properties. - 13.
-Click in the Format field and choose Currency from the drop-down list. - 14.
-Type Scholar Fund in the Caption field. - 15.
+Tap Enter to complete the calculated field, and if necessary, widen the column so you can see the entire calculated field.

+- 12. Right-click anywhere in your calculated field column and choose Properties to display the Property Sheet for the field. - 13.
+Click in the Format box and choose Currency from the drop-down list. - 14.
+Type Scholar Fund in the Caption box. - 15.
 Run the query and take a moment to ensure that the calculated field is calculating correctly and is formatted with the Currency format. - 16.
-Close the query, saving the changes, and then close the database.
+Close the query, saving the changes. - 17.
+Close the database.